To understand contractor mortgages, you first have to understand contracting. That may, and should, sound obvious.

-Even if their bank offers a range of mortgages for contractors, a typical High Street IFA won’t be aware of them.
+It may be that the adviser’s bank offers a bespoke range of mortgages for contractors.
+Even then, typical High Street branch staff may not be aware of those products.
 They’ll process your information with a view to offering you a self-employed mortgage.

 So, today, I want to outline these definitions:

 - What a contractor is in the eyes of a specialist lender;

 - this includes the underwriting process that underwriters use to calculate limited company contractors’ affordability;

 - unlike products for self-employed professionals, contractor mortgages don’t rely on accounts.

 What is a contractor in the eyes of a mortgage underwriter?